openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/establish_grading_policy.rst

 ******************************

-You must create assignment types for your course and determine the weight of the student's total grade for each assignment type.
+You must create assignment types for your course and determine the weight of the total grade for each assignment type.

-For example, you may have:
+For example, you might have the following assignment types.

 * 10 homework assignments, worth a total of 50% of the grade;
 * A midterm exam, worth a total of 20% of the grade;
 * A final exam, worth 30% of the grade.

-By default, a new course you create has four assignment types:
+By default, a new course has the following four assignment types.

 * Homework
 * Lab